B2B industries have been using catalogs for decades.

 Every customer likes to think that they’re special, and if you treat them that way they’re far more likely to remain customers for years to come.

 Take Decoflame for example (pictured above).
-They use bespoke B2B eCommerce catalogs to target the exact people and businesses they want to connect with, tailoring the catalogs to suit language, currency and logo.
+They use bespoke b2b catalogs to target the exact people and businesses they want to connect with, tailoring the catalogs to suit language, currency and logo.

 Because of the far lower costs associated with doing this electronically as opposed to in print, they’re able to add a personal touch to everything they do.